legumeinfo/website-ui-specs/gene-search/README.md

 ## Input

-This is the requirements for the type of gene search that @adf-ncgr proposed for the LIS site.
+This is the requirements doc for the type of gene search that Andrew proposed for the LIS site.
 It differs from the main-branch version in that it is not merely a gene identifier lookup -- it searches against various attributes of genes, namely:

 - genus (selector with "any" on top)
 - species (selector populated if genus specified, otherwise only "any")